 In today’s increasingly wired world, it is easier than ever to use the Web to learn a foreign language.
 In fact, as you may remember if you’ve been following this blog, I myself am using Brainscape (online and on iTunes) to learn Spanish.
+It is hands-down the best way to study any language (or practically anything else).

 For those specifically interested in learning Spanish, we have chosen our top 10 favorite YouTube Channels that can help you achieve your linguistic goals.
 By visiting these great channels once in a while, you can give yourself a great passive supplement to your more active Spanish-studying efforts..
 That means you no longer have an excuse for not learning Spanish!
 So here they are (in no specific order):